-4.4.2 Diploma in ICT in Applications Development (4-year Foundation) ITF1
+4.4.2 Diploma in ICT in Applications Development (4-year Foundation)

-In addition to the requirements of the General Rules (Rules G7 and G21 (b)), the minimum entrance requirement is a national Senior Certificate (NSC) or Senior Certificate (SC) or a National Certificate Vocational (NCV) that is valid for entry into a Diploma and must meet the following requirements:
+ITFI In addition to the requirements of the General Rules (Rules G7 and G21 (b)), the minimum entrance requirement is a national Senior Certificate (NSC) or Senior Certificate (SC) or a National Certificate Vocational (NCV) that is valid for entry into a Diploma and must meet the following requirements:

-Compulsory Subjects NSC Senior Certificate NCV Rating HG SG OR English (Home Language) 3 (40-49%) Е D 50% OK English (1st Additional Language) 3 (40-49%) n/a n/a n/a 0.0 Mathematics 3 (40-49%) Е D 50% OR Mathematical Literacy 5 (60- 69%) n/a n/a n/a Two 20 credit subjects (Life Orientation or more than one additional language is excluded) 3 (40-49%) n/a n/a (a) At least 50% in one fundamental subject, in addition to English & Mathematics. (b) At least 60% in three compulsory vocational subjects
+Compulsory Subjects NSC Rating Seni Certif NCV Compaison y Caspects Tio Timening HG SG English (Home Language) OR English (Ist Additional Language) 3 (40-49%) 3 (40-49%) E n/a D n/a 50% n/a OR Mathematics Mathematical Literacy 3 (40-49%) 5 (60- 69%) E n/a D n/a 50% n/a Two 20 credit subjects (Life Orientation or more than one additional language is excluded) 3 (40-49%) n/a (a) At least 50% in one fundamental subject, in addition to English & Mathematics. (b) At least 60% in three compulsory vocational subjects

-In addition a combination of alternative access and placement tests may be administered to gauge the level of preparedness for the academic demand of the programme.
+In addition, a combination of alternative access and placement tests may be administered to gauge the level of preparedness for the academic demand of the programme.
 Note: This requirement represents the minimum and students will be ranked according to a points system based on the rating code in General Rule 7

-4.4.3 Masters in Information and Communications Technology (MICTI)
+4.4.3 Masters in Information and Communications Technology (MICT)